 21 y/o who states she wears a 36FF bra who complains of neck and back pain.
 She underwent reduction mammoplasty with the removal of 544 grams from the right and 548 from the left breast (about 1.2 pounds from each breast).
 She is shown here about 1 month after surgery.

-The first step in having this surgery of course is the initial consultation.
-During this meeting I will discuss your condition as well as any other medical conditions and medicines that might affect the surgery.
-We will discuss what size you would ideally like to be, and make a determination of about how much breast tissue will need to be removed.
-The different options for breast reduction will be discussed.
-When this consultation is over I will dictate a letter to your insurance company to seek approval.
-If you have not had a baseline mammogram you should do so if you are older than 35 years of age.
+The first step in having this surgery, of course, is the initial consultation.
+During this meeting, we will discuss your condition as well as any other medical conditions and medicines that might affect the surgery.
+We will discuss what size you would ideally like to be and make a determination of about how much breast tissue will need to be removed.
+The different options for breast reduction will also be discussed.
+When this consultation is over, we will dictate a letter to your insurance company to seek approval.
+If you have not had a baseline mammogram, you should do so if you are older than 35 years of age.

 “I am so pleased with my plastic surgery...
 It surpasses anything I might have hoped for and all your staff was so professional also.”